vovapolu/ensime.github.io/build_tools/sbt.md

 ## Customise

 For project-specific tailorings, you do not need to commit anything to your project.
 Simply create an `ensime.sbt` in your project's base directory (beside `build.sbt`).
-Don't forget to add it to `.gitignore`.
+Don't forget to add it to your `~/.gitignore`.
 Here is an example that sets a specific memory size for the ensime server:

 ```scala
 ensimeJavaFlags in ThisBuild := Seq("-Xss2m", "-Xms1024m", "-Xmx2048m", "-XX:ReservedCodeCacheSize=256m", "-XX:MaxMetaspaceSize=512m")